Dailey, Colorado

 Dailey is an unincorporated community located in eastern Logan County, Colorado, United States.
 Dailey is a part of the Sterling, CO Micropolitan Statistical Area.

 History

 The Dailey, Colorado, post office operated from June 28, 1915, until July 7, 1961.
-The Sterling, Colorado, post office (ZIP code 80751) now serves the area.
+The Fleming and Haxtun, Colorado, post office (ZIP code 80728 and 80731) now serves the area.
 The community was named after James Dailey, a railroad official.